itsthepo/python/loggen/readme.md

-# This script was meant to facilitate easy log ingestion for SIEM vendors leveraging an opensource plugin 'Loggen.
+# This script was meant to facilitate easy log ingestion for SIEM vendors leveraging an opensource plugin '[Loggen](https://linux.die.net/man/1/loggen)'.

 This is meant to be a quick and easy way to send data to your POV instances or demo environments.
 If you would like to contribute to the log sources, submit a pull request!
 The SE community will thank you :pray: